klust/SupercomputersForStarters/docs/C05_Summary1/C05_S04_Keywords.md

 every new generation of core claims to do more work per clock cycle (better instruction level parallelism), the clock speed is often also lowered so that the net gain is practically zero.

-Just as streaming is almost as important on PCs as on supercomputers, the same also holds for parallelism.
+However, parallelism is almost as important on PCs as on supercomputers, though the latter take it even more to the extreme.
 There is only one level of parallelism that is specific to supercomputers: distributed memory parallelism.
-And at the file system levels PCs also tend to be a lot more forgiving for bad access patterns, even though you will still be exploiting only 10 percent or less of the potential of your storage.
+And at the file system level PCs also tend to be a lot more forgiving for bad access patterns, even though you will still be exploiting only 10 percent or less of the potential of your storage.